-Our plans called for starting at Sunset Point and to hike down Navajo Loop Trail past Thor's Hammer and the Two Bridges rock formations.
+Our plans called for starting at Sunset Point and hiking down Navajo Loop Trail past Thor's Hammer and the Two Bridges rock formations.

 Down, down we went on the winding human-made trail, which snakes between two sheer red rock cliffs.

-Our hike took us through tunnels, slot canyons, in and out of hoodoos, through red rocks and red sand, and the green forests of Pinion Pines and Quaking Aspens.
+Our hike took us through tunnels, some of the best slot canyons in Utah, in and out of hoodoos, through red rocks and red sand, and the green forests of Pinion Pines and Quaking Aspens.

 We stopped and marveled at the features known as The Alligator, the Wall of Windows, The Cathedral, and toward the end of our journey, Wall Street.

 When our hike was completed, our day was just getting started.

 We got in the truck and drove out to the lookout points called Inspiration Point and Bryce Point.

 As the day wore on, we explored and hiked through the campground areas and around Bryce Canyon Lodge.

 By this time of year, the lodge was closed and the camping sparse, but as we quietly strolled through the forest, we saw dozens of deer, who seemed oblivious to our presence.